ietf-ccamp-wg/ietf-ccamp-optical-path-computation/draft-gbb-ccamp-optical-path-computation-yang.md

 ~~~~
 {: #fig-optical-pc title="Relationship between WSON, Flexi-grid, OTN and TE path computation models"}

-The entities and TE attributes, such as requested path and tunnel attributes, defined in {{!I-D.ietf-teas-yang-path-computation}}, are still applicable when requestiong WSON, Flexi-grid and OTN path computation and the models defined in this document only specifies the additional technology-specific attributes/information, using the attributes defined in {{!RFC9093}}, {{!I-D.ietf-ccamp-layer0-types-ext}} and {{!I-D.ietf-ccamp-layer1-types}}.
+The entities and Traffic Engineering (TE) attributes, such as requested path and tunnel attributes, defined in {{!I-D.ietf-teas-yang-path-computation}}, are still applicable when requesting WSON, Flexi-grid and OTN path computation and the models defined in this document only specifies the additional technology-specific attributes/information, using the attributes defined in {{!RFC9093}}, {{!I-D.ietf-ccamp-layer0-types-ext}} and {{!I-D.ietf-ccamp-layer1-types}}.

 The YANG modules ietf-wson-path-computation, ietf-flexi-grid-path-computation and ietf-otn-path-computation defined in this document conforms
 to the Network Management Datastore Architecture (NMDA) defined in